Life Balance, Happiness and Life Change

 What worked for us when we were young tends not to work so well when we are older.

-And conversely much of what makes older people happy tends not to be so helpful to younger people.
+And conversely, much of what makes older people happy tend not to be so helpful to younger people.

 Life changes around us, but we change too, and often we don't realise this.
 We certainly don't naturally see this happening in other people, but it does.

-So it's important to step back and to realise how and why we change.
+So it's important to step back and realise how and why we change.